 If I decide that a piercing is important to me, where should I go?

-You should ask friends and relatives with piercings where they went and if they liked the place.
-Look for a place that does a lot of piercings and that only employs piercers with piercing licenses.
-Some states make piercers get a license, while other states don’t.
-The APP (Association of Professional Piercers – a professional organization of piercers), makes safety rules for people who do piercings, and has a list of piercers who comply with the standards of their organization.
-Search for registered members of the APP here.
+You should ask friends and relatives with piercings where they went and if the studio was a licensed piercing studio.
+Some states make piercers get a license, while other states do not.
+This means there are actually people who are doing body piercings with very little training!
+As you can imagine, this can be very dangerous for you.
+However, the APP (Association of Professional Piercers – a professional organization of piercers) developed safety rules for people who do piercings, and has a list of piercers who comply with the standards of their organization.
+Search for registered members of the APP on their website.

 What should I look for in a piercing salon?

 When you go into a salon, look around.
-Make sure that there’s a certificate on the wall that says the piercer is registered with the APP.
-The shop should be kept clean and sanitary, the lighting should be good so that the piercers can see well while working, and the staff should wash their hands and use sterile gloves and instruments.
-All the instruments should either be brand new and disposable (meant to be thrown away after one use) or be sterilized in sealed pouches.
+Make sure that there is a certificate on the wall that says the piercer is registered with the APP.
+Is the place clean?
+The shop should be kept clean and sanitary.
+The lighting should be good so that the piercers can see well while working.
+Does the staff wash their hands and use sterile gloves and instruments?
+Be sure to ask if the instruments are new or disposable (meant to be thrown away after one use) or be sterilized in sealed pouches.
 If the piercer uses disposable needles, you should see him/her open sealed packages.
 The piercers should throw away the needles in a biohazard container after using them.
 Make sure your piercer provides after-care instructions.

 What do I need to bring to the piercing salon?

 You may need to bring a copy of your birth certificate.
-If you’re under 18 years old, you may need your parents’ or guardians’ permission.
+If you are under 18 years old, you may need your parents’ or guardians’ permission.
 Your parent/guardian will need to go with you to the piercing salon and sign a consent form.
-Since the law is different from state to state, you’ll need to find out what the law in your area says about whether or not you need parental permission to get a piercing done.
+Since the law is different from state to state, you’ll need to find out what the law in your area says about whether or not you need parental permission to get a piercing.

 What kind of jewelry should I buy?